outlierSlug/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A classic Tic-Tac-Toe game built with React and JavaScript.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites